Parallel processing in immune networks: Parallel processing performances

-Before proceeding it is worth noticing that the Hamiltonian $\mathcal{H}(h;\xi)$ of Eq. (\ref{FQ}) is quadratic in the Mattis magnetizations and the $B$ stored patterns contain (on average) a fraction $d$ of null entries.
+Before proceeding it is worth noticing that the Hamiltonian $\tilde{\mathcal{H}}(h;\xi)$ of Eq. (\ref{toy2}) is quadratic in the pattern overlaps $m_{\mu}$ and the $B$ stored patterns contain (on average) a fraction $d$ of null entries.
 As a consequence, the pure state ansatz $(m_1=1,m_2=...=m_B=0)$ \cite{amit} can no longer work.
-In fact, now, the retrieval of a pattern (say $\xi^1$, the one coupled to $m_1$) does not employ all the available helpers (and coherently $m_1$ is strictly smaller than one for $d \neq 0$) and those corresponding to null entries can be used to recall other patterns.
-As the energy is a quadratic form in the Mattis magnetizations, its minimization requires that further patterns (up to the exhaustion of all available helpers) are recalled in a hierarchical fashion.
-More precisely, the (thermodynamical and quenched) average of the Mattis magnetization of the $k^{th}$ pattern retrieved scales as $d^k (1-d)$, that is the overlap with the free helpers still available is maximized.
-The overall number of retrieved patterns $K$ therefore corresponds to $\sum_{k=0}^K d (1-d)^k=1$, with the cut-off at finite $H$ by $d(1-d)^K \geq H^{-1}$ due to discreteness.
-For any fixed and finite $d$, this implies $K \lesssim \log H$, which can be thought of as a ``parallel low-storage'' regime.
-In other words, once $m_1$ has been retrieved, it is energetically convenient for the system to coordinate its free helpers to align with another pattern (the one denoted by $\xi^2$) instead of letting them align randomly.
+In fact, now, the retrieval of a pattern (say $\xi^1$, the one coupled to $m_1$) does not employ all the available spins (and coherently $m_1 < 1$, for $d \neq 0$) and those corresponding to null entries can be used to recall further patterns up to the exhaustion of all spins.